0vint0/onlinebanking/README.md

 - Repository : for interaction with DB
 - Service :
        - a) On interface part is defined validation
-       - b) On implemention is defined business. each model has it's own layer
+       - b) On implementation is defined business. each model has it's own layer
 - Api: it's an additional layer which defines complex business logic of one process, so that why this can interact with multiple service layers.
-  For example the client signup can be complecated process:
+  For example the client signUp can be complicated process:
        - create client
        - send notification to another third system about new customer
        - send to client confirmation form
        - activate client
  - Controller: to interact with rest requests

+*** There are no integration tests yet, due to simple logic of application and almost cases can be covered with unit tests,
+     which are faster in implementation in maintenance.

+*** As Controller doesn't have business logic this was not covered with tests for all methods.